ORF-4450/RobotLib/README.md

 ***************************************************************************************************************
 Version 4.1.0

-*	Added DeadZone wrapper class for use with WPILib Joystick and XBoxController X and Y axis get functions to provide dead zone and inversion support.
+*	Added DeadZone wrapper class for use with WPILib Joystick and XboxController X and Y axis get functions to provide dead zone and inversion support.
 This will allow us to more easily use the WPILib classes instead of our own.
 We had have been using our own classes just for dz and inversion.
-*	New WpiJoyStick and XBoxController classes.
-Decided it was cleaner to extend WPILib Joystick and XBoxController classes to add functions to set and apply dead zone and inversion and any other customization we might want to add, without all the code for our original interrupt based joystick handler.
+*	New WpiJoyStick and XboxController classes.
+Decided it was cleaner to extend WPILib Joystick and XboxController classes to add functions to set and apply dead zone and inversion and any other customization we might want to add, without all the code for our original interrupt based joystick handler.
 Will retain DeadZone class.